102 Martinsburg Avenue . Gordonsville, VA . (540) 832-0227

 This same attention to detail goes into everything on BBQ Exchange’s menu: the ten different kinds of pickles, the three types of cabbage slaws, the macaroni and cheese, and every other side item.
 And, of course, the breads, the desserts, and even all six barbecue sauces.
 The Colonel Bacon sauce, which Hartman calls their signature, has more than a pound of bacon in every gallon.

 While at Clifton Inn and Keswick Hall, for the better part of two decades Hartman presided over the kitchens of what many regarded as the area’s best fine dining restaurants.
-If there were a Mount Rushmore of Charlottesville area restaurant figures, Hartman’s place on it would be assured.
 Yet, if not for a twist of fate, Hartman might never have cooked a single meal in the area.

 In our article on Zocalo, we noted how the University of Virginia had factored, albeit inadvertently, into Zocalo coming to Charlottesville.
 BBQ Exchange likewise traces its roots to UVa.
 In BBQ Exchange’s case, we have the UVa Mens’ soccer team to thank.